Therefore, the expected class will comprise between 20 to 30 students, making the LL.M. AWArDS’ selection process very competitive.

 Applications opening and deadline

-The application process closes on May 31, 2021 (11:59 p.m.
+The application process will open on January 10, 2022 and will close on February 28, 2022 (11:59 p.m.
 Paris time).
 The application process (including the upload of documents) has to be completed before this deadline.

 Application dedicated website